 Lyme Western Blot

-The Lyme western blot test is a blood test that checks for IgG and IgM antibodies to Lyme Disease.
+The Lyme western blot test checks for Lyme disease IgG and IgM blood antibodies.

 Lyme Western Blot FAQ